Space tug: VASIMR

-ISRO PAM-G
+PAM-G

-Indian Space Research Organisation has built an upper stage called PAM-G (Payload Assist Module for GSLV) capable of pushing payloads directly to MEO or GEO orbits from low Earth orbits.
-PAM-G is powered by hypergolic liquid motor with restart capability, derived from PSLV's fourth stage.
+ISRO has built an upper stage called PAM-G (Payload Assist Module for Geosynchronous Satellite Launch Vehicle) capable of pushing payloads directly to MEO or GEO orbits from low Earth orbits.
+PAM-G is powered by hypergolic liquid motor with restart capability, derived from Polar Satellite Launch Vehicle's fourth stage.
 As of 2013, ISRO has realized the structure, control systems, and motors of PAM-G and has conducted hot tests.
 PAM-G would form the fourth stage of GSLV Mk2C launch vehicle, sitting on top of GSLV's cryogenic third stage.

 Jupiter

 Lockheed Martin made a concept proposal to NASA in 2015 for a design called the Jupiter space tug, to be based on the designs of two earlier Lockheed Martin spacecraft—Mars Atmosphere and Volatile Evolution Mission and the Juno—as well as a robotic arm from MDA derived from technology used on Canadarm, the robotic arm technology previously used on the Space Shuttle.
 In addition to the Jupiter space tug itself, the Lockheed concept included the use of a new 4.4 m-diameter cargo transport module called Exoliner for carrying cargo to the ISS.
 Exoliner is based on the earlier (2000s) ESA-developed Automated Transfer Vehicle, and was to be jointly developed with Thales Alenia Space.
 In the event, NASA did not agree to fund the Jupiter development, and Lockheed Martin is not developing the tug with private capital.